sairamkiran9/AttnGAN-trans/README.md

 **Data**

-- bird
-    - Add <a href="https://drive.google.com/drive/folders/1AgN04EmAJTfxQJytlwodogE04-xWfQyi?usp=sharing">data</a> shortcut to your Google directory.
+- Add our preprocessed metadata for <a href="https://drive.google.com/drive/folders/1AgN04EmAJTfxQJytlwodogE04-xWfQyi?usp=sharing">bird and coco</a> to your directory and save them to `data/`.
-    - Rest of the file paths will be configured through the colab files.

-- coco
-    - Download [coco] :
+- Download the [birds](http://www.vision.caltech.edu/visipedia/CUB-200-2011.html) dataset and extract them to `data/birds/`
+- Download [coco](http://cocodataset.org/#download) dataset and extract the images to `data/coco/`

 **Training**

-- Pre-train DAMSM models:
+- Pre-train encoder models:
-  - For bird dataset:
+  - bird:
-  - For coco dataset:
+  - coco:

-- Train AttnGAN models:
+- Train models:
   - For bird dataset: run <a href=""> this </a> file in colab.
   - For coco dataset: run <a href=""> this </a> file in local machine.